>

 Your committee will be assigned to you, and you will be notified via email.

 Work with your committee to determine a date, time, and location for your Preliminary Exam.
-Once scheduled, email this information to us.*
+You can reference the Scheduling Exams tab in this section for more information.

-If you cannot take your exam in your third semester, an extension must be requested via email.*
+If you cannot take your exam in your third semester, an extension must be requested via the Prelim Survey.

 • Qualifying Exam